INM-6/neao_use_case/README.md

 - pytest (only if running the code tests)

 The code was run using Ubuntu 18.04.6 LTS 64-bit and `conda` 22.9.0.
+To run the GraphDB triple store used in this project, a graphical operating system or a working Java installation is needed.

+The amount of free memory that must be available in the system is ~6.5 GB.
+The amount of disk space to create the triple store repository and generate all output files s is ~2.2 GB.
+Code was run on a machine with 16 GB of RAM and 1 TB disk size.

 ### Environment